-Usage Notes
+Implementation Note:

 MSH-21 (Message Profile Identifier) shall identify exclusively one ELR results profile (i.e., MSH-21 shall not be populated with conflicting ELR profile or ELR components).

 Additional compatible profiles or components can be present in MSH-21; for example, if an ELR profile or component is further constrained.